adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-Note that `.enhanced` is at the start of the selector.
-This is because these styles should only be applied when Javascript is available.
+Note that `.enhanced` is at the start of the selector because these styles should only be applied when Javascript is available.
 This is done by adding a class of `enhanced` to the document element in the `<head>` of the document like this:

 ```JS
 document.documentElement.className = 'enhanced';